How to Book a Mover

 Why Movers Won't Move Certain Items

-gasoline canIn addition, how to pack your household items for an upcoming move, it is also very important to be aware of items that should not be packed.
-There are some items in your home that require proper packaging and handling, but there are also some items that should not be packed up at all.
-There are some things movers will not move because of rules and regulations.
-This is typically referred to as a "list of prohibited items".
-Contact your moving company before the moving day if you have any specific questions about any particular item.
+In addition, how to pack your household items for an upcoming move, it is also very important to be aware of items that should not be packed.
+Some items in your home need proper packaging and handling, while others shouldn’t be packed at all.
+Due to rules and regulations, movers often have a "list of prohibited items" they won’t move.
+If you’re unsure about a specific item, contact your moving company before moving day.

 Professional movers are more than just heavy lifters; they are logistics experts who can streamline your move.
 They assess the volume of your belongings, devise a strategic packing plan, and execute it with precision.
 They also handle the disassembly and reassembly of furniture, ensuring each piece reaches its destination unscathed.
 However, the moving process isn't just about packing and transporting.

-When moving long distance with a professional moving company, it's important to know what items movers won't move.
+When moving long distances with a professional moving company, it's important to know what items movers won't move.
 Hazardous items such as chemicals, paint, propane tanks, and gasoline are generally not accepted by moving companies due to safety concerns.
 In addition, perishable items such as food, plants, and pets may also be excluded from the list of items that movers will transport.
 Other items that movers won't move include high-value items like cash, jewelry, and family heirlooms.
-To avoid any surprises or delays on moving day, it's important to review the list of prohibited items provided by the moving company and make alternate arrangements as needed.
+To avoid any surprises or delays on a moving day, it's important to review the list of prohibited items provided by the moving company and make alternate arrangements as needed.
 Following these moving tips and guidelines can also help ensure a smooth and stress-free moving experience.

-Battery operated equipment should be disconnected from the battery.
+Battery-operated equipment should be disconnected from the battery.
 The battery is also a non-allowable item and should be discarded appropriately according to local regulations.
 Propane tanks need to be disconnected and returned to collection centers for that purpose.
 Leave partially used cans of paint, oil or other substances that might leak for the new residents of your home.

 Acid, aerosol, batteries, lamp oil, car oil, charcoal, gasoline, lighter fluid, matches, fertilizer, weed killer, cleaning fluids, polish remover, ammunition, bleach, nail polish and remover, chemistry sets, kerosene, fireworks, poisons, propane tanks, loaded weapons.